 text cursors.
 Recall that, right now, text cursors are added by drawing

-a vertical line in InputLayout
+a vertical line in InputLayout’s paint method.

-We’ll add a call to paint_outline
+We’ll add a call to paint_outline in that method, to draw a

 rectangle around the focused element: